getify/You-Dont-Know-JS/scope-closures/ch1.md

 function getStudentName(studentID) {
 ```

 A `function` declaration is a special case of a *target* reference.
 You could think of it like `var getStudentName = function(studentID)`, but that's not exactly accurate.
-An identifier `getStudentName` is declared (at compile-time), but the `= function(studentID)` part is also handled at compilation; the association between `getStudentName` and the function is automatically set up at the beginning of the scope rather than waiting for an `=` assignment statement to be executed.
+An identifier `getStudentName` is declared (at compile time), but the `= function(studentID)` part is also handled at compilation; the association between `getStudentName` and the function is automatically set up at the beginning of the scope rather than waiting for an `=` assignment statement to be executed.

 | NOTE: |
 | :--- |